 Families receiving special education services get to know each other and other members of the SelfDesign community by connecting online through our “Village of Conversations” and parent-specific areas, informally in their local communities, and through face-to-face group learning events.

-SelfDesign has proudly released the SupportEd edition of our popular A SelfDesigning Path course for parents.
+SelfDesign has proudly released the SupportEd edition of our popular A SelfDesign Path course for parents.
 The Path course is a self-paced, module-based course for parents to explore SelfDesign’s approach to learning and relationships.
-Originally released in 2010, the course has been well-received by many parents using it to explore SelfDesign’s philosophy in a user-friendly format.
+Created in it’s original version in 2010, the course has been well-received by many parents using it to explore SelfDesign’s philosophy in a user-friendly format.
 Some people even credit it for changing their lives!
 While the content is very similar to the original Path course, the SupportEd version has shorter sections and is more specifically geared toward parents whose children have special needs diagnosis.
 Whether one is on a desktop or mobile device, the course design ensures a positive experience.
 Oftentimes topics in this course can lead to supportive conversations between parents and their consultants, as well as contributing to a richer family conversation and an appreciation of learning through the SelfDesign approach.
 Contact us for more information.